COS420-S2025/TeamB/README.md

     npm start

-There was AI used in
+There was AI used in the creation of this project